Great Basin: Hydrology

-The hydrographic Great Basin is a 209162 mi2 area that once drained internally.
+The hydrographics Great Basin is a 209162 mi2 area that once drained internally.
 All precipitation in the region evaporated, sank underground or flowed into lakes (mostly saline).
 As observed by Fremont, creeks, streams, or rivers find no outlet to either the Gulf of Mexico or the Pacific Ocean.
 The region is bounded by the Wasatch Mountains to the east, the Sierra Nevada and Cascade Ranges to the west, and the Snake River Basin to the north.
 The south rim is less distinct.
 The Great Basin includes most of Nevada, half of Utah, substantial portions of Oregon and California, and small areas of Idaho, Wyoming, and Baja California, Mexico.
 The term "Great Basin" is slightly misleading; the region comprises many small basins.
 The Great Salt Lake, Pyramid Lake, and the Humboldt Sink are a few of the "drains" in the Great Basin.
 The Salton Sink is another closed basin within the Great Basin.

 The Great Basin Divide separates the Great Basin from the watersheds draining to the Pacific Ocean.
 The southernmost portion of the Great Basin is the watershed area of the Laguna Salada.
 The Great Basin's longest and largest river is the Bear River of 350 mi, and the largest single watershed is the Humboldt River drainage of roughly 17000 sqmi.
 Most Great Basin precipitation is snow, and the precipitation that neither evaporates nor is extracted for human use will sink into groundwater aquifers, while evaporation of collected water occurs from geographic sinks.
 Lake Tahoe, North America's largest alpine lake, is part of the Great Basin's central Lahontan subregion.